Which is the BEST cordless power tool brand? Dewalt? Milwaukee? Ryobi? This seems like a simple question, but the answer isn’t.

 If I had to choose a “Best Cordless Power Tool Brand Overall” winner, Dewalt would face off against Milwaukee in a battle too close to easily call.

-Notable Products: It’s interesting that Power Detect and FlexVolt Advantage lines are bridging the gap between 20V Max and FlexVolt 60V Max platforms.
+Notable Products: Power Detect and FlexVolt Advantage lines bridge the gap between 20V Max and FlexVolt 60V Max platforms.
 Even so, FlexVolt still provides a power benefit that most other 18V/20V Max systems struggle to match.

 Benefits: Unique tools, such as hybrid corded-cordless sanders, good quality, brand reputation.

 Downsides: Very limited product selection, very high pricing.

 What I Said in 2021: If you want a Festool power tool, and you want it to be cordless, you have some options.
 Festool made a push in 2020 to consolidate some of their cordless power tools into combo kits aimed at contractors and remodelers.